Tag Archives: Grace

 News Flash

-Dear Friends, Family, Followers and Fans:
+Dear Friends, Family, Followers, and Fans:

 I am super excited to announce: “Running in Heels” has landed a publishing home with Chart House Press.
 Please read all about this in the link below, posted just today, while waiting in the lobby of a movie theater and sipping on a milk shake.
-Minutes later, I chatted with a lady whom I never met before, and upon hearing what my memoir was about she said, “Women like me need this.
+Minutes later, I chatted with a lady whom I had never met before, and upon hearing what my memoir was about, she said, “Women like me need this.
 Honey, congratulations!
 I want to go to your book signing.”

 Thank you for your continual support.
 Our journey has just begun.